Personal injury attorney Missouri

 Calculate the Value of the Claim

 Next, the insurance adjuster will begin the process of calculating the value of the claim.
-Insurance adjusters typically start by adding up all of the victim’s medical expenses and lost wages.
+Insurance adjusters typically start by adding up all of the victim’s compensation for medical and lost wages.
 The victim should be able to provide proof of these expenses and losses, which makes it easy for the adjuster to add them up.

 Many victims ask for compensation for future expenses or lost wages as well.
 In these cases, insurance adjusters will need to work with medical professionals to verify that the injuries will continue to affect the victim’s life in the future.